ably/sdk-api-reference/descriptions.md

 | ping() => io || RTN13 | When connected, sends a heartbeat ping to the Ably server and executes the callback with any error and the response time in milliseconds when a heartbeat ping request is echoed from the server.
 This can be useful for measuring true round-trip latency to the connected Ably server. |

 ## enum ConnectionState

+`ConnectionState` is a String with a value matching any of the Realtime Connection states.

 ||| Spec | Description |
 |---|---|---|---|